ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 Test Suite Passed
 ```

-If you see this, then this means that your VM passed the workload tests!
+If you see this, then your VM passed the integration tests!

 ## Conclusion

 Assuming the above went well, you've just built a VM which is functionally
 equivalent to MorpheusVM.
-In particular, you started by building a base version
-of MorpheusVM which introduced the concepts of actions and storage in the
-context of token transfers.
-In the `options` section, you then extended your VM
-by adding an option which allowed your VM to spin-up a JSON-RPC server.
-Finally,
-in this section, we added integration tests to make sure our VM works as expected.
+Having built a base VM and extending it with options, we added integration tests to make sure our VM works as expected.

 In the final two sections, we'll explore the HyperSDK-CLI which will allow us to
 interact with our VM by reading from it and being able to send TXs in real time